denizorlutuna/DSA-PROJECT/README.md

 The results suggest that mood-linked behavioral shifts can be captured via digital footprints, opening the door to more personalized recommendation systems and self-awareness through data.

+Additionally, analysis of weekly and seasonal viewing patterns indicated that features like weekday and season meaningfully enrich the dataset.
+For example, Sundays and winter months were associated with higher view counts and a stronger tendency toward specific genres like drama or comedy.
+These insights helped improve the ML feature set and supported the broader investigation into behavioral patterns influenced by menstruation.
+This project demonstrates that personal behavioral data—when properly structured and analyzed—can reveal meaningful insights.
+The menstrual cycle shows a statistically significant association with Netflix genre preferences but not with total viewing time.

+Machine learning models showed moderate success in predicting menstruation periods from viewing behavior, with Random Forest offering the best balance of accuracy and robustness.

+The results suggest that mood-linked behavioral shifts can be captured via digital footprints, opening the door to more personalized recommendation systems and self-awareness through data.